ggreer/geoff.greer.fm/_posts/2014-12-15-why-neovim-is-better-than-vim.md

 Amazingly, `eval.c` is pure ASCII.

 ### The Developer Community

 Vim's developer community is the most hostile I've encountered.
+Anything that isn't a bug fix is frowned upon.

+Matt and I worked for months to add asynchronous functionality to Vim.
+In this time, I have nothing good to say about Vim's community.

+"NOTE: Don't use ANSI style function declarations.
+A few people still have to use a compiler that doesn't support it."

 ### The not-so-benevolent Dictator